kanan-kulkarni-702/kanank2/docs/ScalarDL Analysis and Implementation.md

 **ledger.properties file**

-Note: The part written in red color in the below file is added for multi storage databases and for using Functions.
+Note: The part written in brown background color in the below file is added for multi storage databases and for using Functions.

 > For ledger